jethrocarr/howalarming/README.md

 Launch the consumer applications (you can run as many or as few of these applications to meet your requirements):

-    # For debugging/testing only, don't run this as a daemon :-/
+    # For debugging/testing only, don't run these daemons :-/
     ./cli.py
+    ./simulate.py

     # For email-based alerting
     ./alert_email.py